Weakly Chained Spaces: Background

 \section{Background}

-We first recall a few concepts from uniform spaces, sometimes with notation not used by classical authors, among whom notation varies somewhat.
+We first recall a few concepts about uniform spaces, sometimes with notation not used by classical authors, among whom notation varies somewhat.
 To help with the exposition and our notation, we will give a couple of proofs of very basic concepts but claim no originality for those results.
 Basic statements that we do not prove can be found in standard texts such as \cite{I}.
-A \textit{uniform space} $X$ consists of a topological space together with a collection of symmetric subsets of $X\times X$ called \textit{entourages}, each of which contains an open set containing the diagonal.
-Entourages form a uniform structure if they satisfy the \textquotedblleft triangle inequality\textquotedblright\ property that for any entourage $E$ there is an entourage $F$ such that $F^{2}\subset E$.
-A collection $\mathcal{B}$ of entourages such that every entourage contains an element of $\mathcal{B}$ is called a basis.
-The most important examples of uniform spaces are topological groups, metric spaces (with a basis of metric entourages $E_{\varepsilon }:=\{(x,y):d(x,y)<\varepsilon\}$) and compact topological spaces.
-The latter have a unique uniform structure compatible with the topology, consisting of all symmetric subsets containing an open set containing the diagonal.
-For a topological space, being \textquotedblleft uniformizable\textquotedblright \ (having a uniform structure compatible with a given topology) is equivalent to being completely regular.
+Some quick reminders: A uniform space has a compatible metric if and only if it has a countable basis.
+The subspace uniformity on $A\subset X$ consists of the intersections of entourages in $X$ with $A\times A$.
+What we call \textquotedblleft chain connected\textquotedblright\ is equivalent to what is known as \textquotedblleft uniformly connected\textquotedblright\ in the classical literature and it is a basic result that for compact spaces, connected and chain connected are equivalent.
+Like components, chain components are closed but need not be open.

+For a topological space, being \textquotedblleft uniformizable\textquotedblright\ (having a uniform structure compatible with a given topology) is equivalent to being completely regular.
 We do not know of a direct proof in the literature of the next result:

 \begin{proposition} Let $X$ be a metrizable topological space.
 The collection of all symmetric sets containing open sets containing the diagonal in $X\times X$ is a uniform structure compatible with the topology that contains every uniform structure compatible with the topology. \end{proposition}